Samantha N. Smith, Ph.D.

 ————————————————————————

-I translate these insights into evidence-based frameworks that help organizations better develop and retain top talent.
+I translate these insights into evidence-based frameworks that help organizations develop and retain top talent.

 I also bring this work into the classroom.
-At Harvard Extension School, I designed and teach Harnessing Employee Talent: The Diversity Advantage—a 15-week course for full-time HR leaders on why well-intentioned diversity initiatives fail and how to build systems where inclusive behavior becomes the default (4.9/5 instructor rating).
+At Harvard Extension School, I designed and teach Harnessing Employee Talent: The Diversity Advantage—a 15-week course for full-time HR leaders on why well-intentioned diversity initiatives fail and how to build systems where inclusive behavior becomes the default.
+The course has earned a 4.9/5 student rating across two cohorts.

-My work has been published in Harvard Business Review, Harvard Case Collections, Journal of Experimental Social Psychology, and Academy of Management Proceedings; I've been invited to share this work with audiences including the United Nations and Fortune 500 leadership teams.
+My work has been published in the Journal of Experimental Social Psychology, Harvard Business Review, Harvard Case Collections, and I've shared it with audiences including the United Nations and Fortune 500 leadership teams.

-Ph.D., Harvard Business School.
-A.B. in Psychology, Princeton University (minors in Neuroscience & Cognitive Science).
+Ph.D. in Organizational Behavior, Harvard Business School.
+A.B. in Psychology, Princeton University.

 Beyond Research

-Outside of work, I serve on advisory boards focused on expanding access to opportunity—a motivation that also informs my research.
-First Tee–Silicon Valley, Coca-Cola Scholars Foundation, Chronic Disease Coalition
+Outside of work, I have served on advisory boards that expand access to opportunity—a motivation that informs my research.
+First Tee – Silicon Valley, Coca-Cola Scholars Foundation, Chronic Disease Coalition